-Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 50,900 on Monday in twin cities of Bhubaneswar and Cuttack with a decrease of Rs 40 from Saturday’s price.
+Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 50,940 on Saturday in twin cities of Bhubaneswar and Cuttack with a decrease of Rs 560 from Friday’s price.

-On the other hand, one kilogram of silver is being sold at Rs 58600 (with GST) in Bhubaneswar on Saturday with a decrease of Rs 100 from yesterday's price of Rs 58,700.
+On the other hand, one kilogram of silver is being sold at Rs 58,600 (with GST) in Bhubaneswar on Saturday with a decrease of Rs 100 from yesterday's price of Rs 58,700.